the-turing-way/the-turing-way/book/website/communication/peer-review.md

 The chapter introduces different types and levels of peer review, depending on the type of scientific output.
 It explains what Open Peer Review is.
 Then, peer review of a manuscript is discussed in detail, providing practical guidance for those who need to do a formal peer review for a journal.
+This is followed by guidance for code review, whether for code underlying a research article or for software as a research object on it's own.
+Finally, additional resources are listed.

 (cm-peer-review-motivation)=